-There are many ways that the WFA's pension records can be used for research purposes.
+There are many ways that The Western Front Association's pension records can be used for research purposes.
 In this article, I wish to take a brief look at the 'other ranks' that became victims of Manfred von Richtofen - the Red Baron.

 Probably more books have been written about von Richtofen than any other individual who served in the First World War.
 Even if members of the public have not heard about Sir Douglas Haig, many will know the name 'The Red Baron'.
 He has been credited with having shot down around 80 aeroplanes - all of them British or crewed by British (or Commonwealth) aviators.